Kahvi-0/Writeups/TryHackMe/Skynet.md

 **Squirrel mail:**

-Trying the system user **milesdyson** with the list of passwords from the log file reveals that **cyborg007haloterminator** is the valid password.
+Trying the system user **milesdyson** with the list of passwords from the log file reveals the valid password.

 ![mail](https://user-images.githubusercontent.com/46513413/79807912-41975500-833a-11ea-929a-07f7786f2ffa.png)

 There are three emails in the inbox.
-The first one contains the milesdyson SMB share password )s{A&2Z=F^n_E.B\` .
+The first one contains the milesdyson SMB share password .
 One of the other two is *"i can i i everything else . . . . . . . . . . . . . . balls have zero to me to me to me to me to me to me to me to me to"* and the other one is that phrase in binary.

 **SMB**